2004Scape/Server/README.md

 ## Common Issues

 * `bad option: --import`

 You are using an older version of Node.
 Reinstall and re-run.

 * `'"java"' is not recognized as an internal or external command`

 You do not have Java installed.

-* `has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to 52.0`
+* `XXXXX has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to 52.0`

 You are using Java 8 or Java 11.
-If you have multiple Java versions, you are now an "advanced user," go ahead and set `JAVA_PATH=path-to-java.exe` in your .env file.
+If you have multiple Java versions, you will need to set `JAVA_PATH=path-to-java.exe` in your .env file.

+## License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE) file for details.